NickAcPT/nmsr-rs/README.md

 ##### _Examples shown are of the author's skin, rendered using the `ears` feature enabled._

+> [!IMPORTANT]
+> If you are self-hosting an instance that you run in production, you should fill the contact information in the `config.toml` file (see example.config.toml).
+>
+> This is used to provide contact information in the headers of outgoing requests to the various APIs, just in case they need to contact you.

 ## Crates

 Since this project contains a few crates, here's a short explanation for each.